Online Personal Loans for Excellent CreditMake sure you get every benefit possible for having an excellent credit score (720 and more).

 FICO uses a credit score rating system that runs from a low of 300 to a high of 850.
 The 550-point range of the FICO credit score system is divided into five categories, with poor credit at the bottom and excellent credit at the top.
 Consumers with excellent credit scores have ratings between 720 and 850, which is the second largest credit score range in the FICO system.
 The excellent credit category includes the lowest percentage of consumers.
 In other words, it requires considerable work and financial acumen to reach the pinnacle of creditworthiness.
 In addition to receiving quick approval for personal loan applications, consumers that have excellent credit often enjoy the lowest interest rates and most favorable loan terms.

 Here are the five FICO credit score categories:

 Before online banking, potential borrowers had to either apply for a personal loan in person or send in an application via snail mail.
 Personal loans took a considerable amount of time to process and therefore, personal loans were not considered viable options for handling emergency expenses.
-The Internet has made applying for personal loans for excellent credit a much quicker process, and in many cases, an excellent credit score returns instant approval.
+The Internet has made applying for personal loans for excellent credit a much quicker process.

 Although your credit score matters to financial institutions, other factors can play a role in determining whether you receive approval for a personal loan.
 You might request a personal loan amount that exceeds the maximum amount of money a financial institution is permitted to approve.
 A loan officer might request proof of income from your employer’s records.
 The reason for asking for proof of income is financial institutions want confirmation that consumers have the financial means to pay back personal loans.
 You might boast an excellent credit score, but the number alone means little if you cannot afford to pay back a personal loan.